 HOW MUCH DOES IT COST?

-Courses range from $250 - $850 and are meant to be modular and affordable, so that you can take one or multiple depending on your commitment and availability.
+Each course is $850.
+As a non-profit, we run our courses at cost and bootstrap each cycle to ensure they are modular and affordable.
+We also offer payment plans and limited competitive scholarships so that you can take one or multiple depending on your commitment and availability.
 All proceeds go to support the Hack Oregon project work and ensure the independence and free treatment of our data.

 DOES THIS CHANGE THE HACK OREGON VOLUNTEER OPTIONS FOR JUNIORS?